hashicorp/field-workshops-terraform/docs/slides/azure/terraform-oss/terraform-1.md

 This list goes from highest precedence (1) to lowest (5).

 <br>
-1. Command line flag
+1. Command line flag - run as a command line switch
-1. Configuration file
+1. Configuration file - set in your terraform.tfvars file
-1. Environment variable
+1. Environment variable - part of your shell environment
-1. Default Config
+1. Default Config - default value in variables.tf
-1. User manual entry
+1. User manual entry - if not specified, prompt the user for entry

 ---
 name: lab-exercise-0